What to Wear for a Professional Headshot: 10 Best Practices [2026]

 9. Express Yourself Through Body Language and Posture

-Your posture and expression will play a big part in how your outfit appears in the photo.
+Your posture will play a big part in how your outfit appears in the photo.
 This is typically what makes or breaks your first impression.

 Relaxing your shoulders and sitting or standing up straight can make a big difference, naturally adding confidence to your look.
 A genuine smile or slight tilt of the head can make you appear more approachable, which is often what people are looking for in a professional headshot.